nirmalsinhp/read_notes/CPP.md

 - derived class must implement pure virtual function else that class is also abstract
 - make public functions non virtual, make virtual functions private
 - do not call virtual functions in ctor/dtor
-- member variables are initialized before ctor boy starts, do it in initializaer list.
+- member variables are initialized before ctor body starts, do it in initializaer list.
 - default value is static time construct, do not use default value for overriden functions.
 - make non - leaf classes abstract.
 - dynamic_cast is slow, and may be pointing to underlying design issue.